8 MIN READ

 Imagine that you've recently taken on a new project, and your people are struggling to keep up with the increased workload.

 You are therefore considering whether to hire a new team member.
 Clearly, the benefits of hiring a new person need to significantly outweigh the associated costs.

-Jules Dupuit, a French engineer, first introduced the concept of Cost-Benefit Analysis in the 1930s.
+Jules Dupuit, a French engineer and economist, introduced the concepts behind CBA in the 1840s.
 It became popular in the 1950s as a simple way of weighing up project costs and benefits, to determine whether to go ahead with a project.

 As its name suggests, Cost-Benefit Analysis involves adding up the benefits of a course of action, and then comparing these with the costs associated with it.

-The results of a cost-benefit analysis are often expressed as a payback period – this is the time it takes for benefits to repay costs.
-Many people who use Cost-Benefit Analysis look for payback in less than a specific period – for example, three years.
+The results of the analysis are often expressed as a payback period – this is the time it takes for benefits to repay costs.
+Many people who use it look for payback in less than a specific period – for example, three years.

-You can use Cost-Benefit Analysis in a wide variety of situations.
+You can use the technique in a wide variety of situations.
 For example, when you are:

-However, bear in mind that Cost-Benefit Analysis is best for making quick and simple financial decisions.
+However, bear in mind that it is best for making quick and simple financial decisions.
 More robust approaches are commonly used for more complex, business-critical or high cost decisions.

 Follow these steps to do a Cost-Benefit Analysis.